oferwald/transposh/readme.txt

 5. Widget style selection box, with three basic appearances, flags below (in Hebrew), language selection on the top right and language list on the bottom right.

 == Upgrade Notice ==
+= 0.4.2 =
-= 0.4.0 =
+This version provides Haitian support, auto translate with bing support = 0.4.0 =
 This version provides integration with google-sitemaps-xml and wp-super-cache = 0.3.9 =
 This version allows sorting of languages within the widget

 == Changelog ==
+= 2010/01/26 - 0.4.2 =
+ * Script split, reduced to 1.5k gzipped in common scenarios
+ * Haitian translation thanks to Bing translator
+ * Ability to choose preferred translator, auto translate now in own section in settings page
+ * Revert to new post format for translations, remove old format code
-= 2010/01/13 - 0.4.1 =
+ * Fix bug with admin side translation on slow connections = 2010/01/13 - 0.4.1 =
  * Fixed a few redirection bugs (administrative pages, and referred pages)
  * Fixed documentation bug (regarding google-sitemap-generator patch requirement)